kgbridges/bpd-bot/README.md

 I downloaded PyCharm Community Edition (which is free), and after lots (and lots) of googling, parsed and looped through JSON objects, and wrote them out as a pandas dataframe.
 The code for that is [here](https://github.com/kgbridges/bpd-bot/blob/main/create_dataframe)

-*Note to self:*

-Parsing JSON is hard.
+*Note to self: Parsing JSON is hard.
 Kevin reminded me that their interviews for Senior Software Engineers involves parsing JSON, and most people still struggle with it.
-Be kind to yourself.
+Be kind to yourself.*

 ### Step 5:

 Set-up a PostGres database and tables.
 You can do this in several ways (through command line, installation, etc.) I ended up trying the command line (psql) and getting frustrated, so after I [downloaded](https://www.postgresql.org/download/) it, I set-up an instance locally and I worked in pgAdmin, where I found it easier to set-up the database and an admin account.
 I also created the two tables I wanted and added the columns and column types.
 I did verify I could access the database from the command line though.
 To do that, I installed psql, then used: psql <database_name> postgres (and then the password).
 I was able to log-in and then see <my_database_name>#.

-*Note:*

-there are lots of things that need to be installed first (including [homebrew](https://brew.sh/), [pip](https://pip.pypa.io/en/stable/installation/), and [psycopg2](https://pypi.org/project/psycopg2/)).
-I had a lot of issues with old installer versions and importing due to things being in different directories.
-Make sure you clean everything up (aka upgrade it) if you already have Python installed, and don’t be sloppy about where things are saved.
+*Note: Lots of things need to be installed first (including [homebrew](https://brew.sh/), [pip](https://pip.pypa.io/en/stable/installation/), and [psycopg2](https://pypi.org/project/psycopg2/)).
+I also had issues with old installer versions and importing due to things being in different directories.
+Make sure you clean everything up (aka upgrade it) if you already have Python installed, and don’t be sloppy about where things are saved.*

 *Project for later:*
 The PostGres database could also be set-up in Docker, which I may explore later, but for now, am sticking with running it locally to learn.